TrueBlocks/trueblocks-core/src/libs/utillib/README.md

 ## Display strings

-This feature allows QBlocks to export the state of a particular instance of a class in any desired format given an appropriately constructed formatting string including tab-delimited text, comma-separated values, JSON, or any other desired format including the ability to inject the data into an arbitrary database.
+This feature allows TrueBlocks to export the state of a particular instance of a class in any desired format given an appropriately constructed formatting string including tab-delimited text, comma-separated values, JSON, or any other desired format including the ability to inject the data into an arbitrary database.